piedomains package

 • domains (list[str]) – List of domain names or URLs to classify

-• archive_date (str or datetime, optional) – For historical analysis
+• archive_date (str | datetime | None) – For historical analysis

 • use_cache (bool) – Whether to reuse cached content (default: True)